 - Others: SUDEP may result from more than one cause, or from a combination of breathing difficulty, abnormal heart rhythm and changes in brain function.
 Or, it may result from factors researchers have yet to discover.

 For a more details, visit our "How SUDEP Occurs" section.

 Who is at risk for SUDEP?

-The greatest risk factor for SUDEP is frequent seizures, especially generalized tonic-clonic (grand mal) seizures.
+The greatest risk factor for SUDEP is having tonic clonic seizures (grand mal).

 Is my child at risk for SUDEP?

 The answer depends on how severe the epilepsy is and the type of seizures she is having.
 While some studies found that rates of SUDEP are lower in children, others found rates similar to those seen in adults.

 The best way to prevent SUDEP is to have as few seizures as possible.